 He had everything he could ever need, but Black Dog was unhappy.
 His human worked most of the day, so they could only play late in the afternoon.

 In the big house next door lived a little girl and her two spotty dogs.
-One morning when Black Dog’s human left for work, he heard the little girl laughing. „It would be fun to have someone to play with“, Black Dog sighed.
+One morning when Black Dog’s human left for work, he went into the garden and heard the little girl laughing. „It would be fun to have someone to play with“, Black Dog sighed.
+His owner had a trampoline in the garden.
+Black Dogclimbed on the trampoline, but he still could not see into the little girl’s garden.
 So he started to bounce.

 He bounced…